 The Terrace of Infinity is perhaps the most photographed part of the whole Amalfi Coast.

-The rooms and suites feature frescoed ceilings and Majolica floor tiles from the end of the 18th century.
-There are several restaurants, including the Michelin-starred Il Flauto di Pan, a cellar, a gin bar, and a ‘balcony bar.’
+The rooms and suites feature frescoed ceilings and Marjolica floor tiles from the end of the 18th century.
+There are several restaurants, including the Michelin-starred Il Flauto di Pan, a cellar, gin bar, and ‘balcony bar.’

-A wonderful Ravello institution that is one of the Mediterranean’s finest properties.
+A wonderful Ravello institution, this charming hotel is one of the Mediterranean’s finest properties.

 Palazzo Avino

-5-star Palazzo Avino has both a Michelin-starred restaurant, Rossellinis, and a Lobster & Martini Bar.
+5-star Palazzo Avino is one of the Amalfi Coast best hotels.
+It has both a Michelin-starred restaurant, Rossellinis, and a Lobster & Martini Bar (this is a particularly addictive combination!)
 Adding to the 5-star experience is a limousine and helicopter service and a Beach Club, Club House by the Sea.

 Hotel Villa Fraulo